Author: A.N. Nash

 Mechanical Advantage

-Analytically, the Pikal configuration optimizes a kinetic strike by aligning the vector of force with the natural contraction of the arm.
-Unlike edge-out tools, a RGEI blade utilizes the superior torque generated during inward movement.
-This mechanical advantage ensures the
+Analytically, the RGEI configuration optimizes a kinetic strike by aligning the vector of force with the natural contraction of the arm.
+Unlike edge-out tools, a reverse grip edge-in knife utilizes the superior torque generated during inward movement.
+This mechanical advantage ensures the edge maintains contact through the entire arc of the strike, maximizing depth without requiring extra space for acceleration.

-Bladetricks Custom made Nosaf Raal Pikal RGEI knife
+Bladetricks Custom Nosaf Raal Pikal Knife

-Bladetricks Custom made Nosaf Raal Pikal RGEI knife
+Bladetricks Custom Nosaf Raal Pikal Knife

-Bladetricks Bribon discreet EDC PIkal Knife
+Bladetricks Bribon discreet EDC Pikal Knife

-Bladetricks Bribon discreet EDC PIkal Knife
+Bladetricks Bribon discreet EDC Pikal Knife

 Bladetricks DOA Triple Edge Pikal Knife, Micarta